FinweLtd/doc-livesync-all/docs/quick_start/presentation.md

 #### Audience Mode

-The Audience Mode is currently available for iOS, Android, GearVR, and OculusGo.
+The Audience Mode is currently available for iOS, Android, GearVR, and Oculus Go.
 Thus, you can view a presentation either from a phone screen, a tablet screen, or via a phone based or standalone VR headset.

 !!! note
     VR mode is available also for iOS and Android phones.
-A Google Cardboard or a compatible VR headset can be used, but user experience is much superior with a high quality headset and dedicated app version (GearVR, OculusGo).
+A Google Cardboard or a compatible VR headset can be used, but user experience is much superior with a high quality headset and dedicated app version (GearVR, Oculus Go).

 #### Networking